48clyde/VBR/README.md

 * **Ripper** - A CD ripper and tagger

-that can easily be deployed via docker on an existing Linux based host system.
+that is easily deployed via docker on an existing Linux based host system.

 [VortexBox](https://wiki.vortexbox.org/what_is_vortexbox) is a Fedora based Linux distribution that turns an unused computer into a music server.
 The server will automatically rip inserted CD's to FLAC format, ID3 tag the files and download cover art.
 These files are then shared multiple ways on the local network such as via SAMBA file sharing as well as through the Logitech Media Server(LMS) to LMS compliant devices.

-VortexBox provides a lot of functionality and has a lot of smarts to turn an old machine into a music server, from installing an operating system, configuring the machine, setting up the file system.
-However the down side to this great functionality is the old version of the underlying OS being used limits the machine from being used for running other more contempory software and services.
+VortexBox provides a lot of functionality and has a lot of smarts to turn an old machine into a music server, from installing an operating system, configuring the machine, setting up the file system etc.  However the down side to this great functionality is the now unsupported version of the underlying OS being used limits the machine from being used for running other more contempory software and services.

+Therefore, using a recent version of Ubuntu with docker as a base platform, the core VortexBox can be replicated.

 ## Pre-requisites